-Spring is in the air, which gives you the perfect excuse to give your home a bit of a face lift!
+Spring is in the air, which gives you the perfect excuse to give your home a bit of a facelift!
 And one of the easiest and most cost-effective ways of revamping rooms in your home is to paint the walls and ceilings.
-Injecting a new lease of life into your tired walls can bring a multitude of different looks to a room, from a vibrant touch to understated simplicity – it’s totally up to you!
+Injecting a new lease of life into your tired walls can bring a multitude of different looks to a room, from a vibrant touch to understated simplicity – it’s up to you!

-Get the tools ready
+Get the right tools for the job

 1. Colour choices

 The most important decision when room painting is the colour you choose on your walls.
 This can influence the overall mood you want to create.
 For more advice on which colours work well in different rooms, check out our blog on choosing paint to influence your mood.

 Another crucial decision is what type of paint you’re going to use because each one will provide a different finish, and some will be more suitable for certain areas in the home than others; e.g. kitchens and bathrooms.

 Eggshell: Ideal living room or bedroom paint if you want to achieve a low sheen finish.